Vacation rental condos in Maui

 The weather can also change depending on where you are on the island, thanks to Maui’s many microclimates.
 It tends to be drier on the leeward (west) side of the island and colder at higher elevations, so don’t forget to pack warm layers if you plan to visit the summit of Haleakala.

-What are the top things to do in Maui?
+Top things to do in Maui

 Haleakalā National Park